On the number of elliptic curves with prescribed isogeny or torsion group over number fields of prime degree: Abstract

 \section{Abstract}

 Let $p$ be a prime and $K$ a number field of degree $p$.
-We determine the finiteness of the number of elliptic curves, up to $\overline K$-isomorphism, having a prescribed property, where this property is either that the curve contains a fixed torsion group as a subgroup, or that it has an isogeny of prescribed degree.
-We also study the following question: for a given $n$ such that $|Y_0(n)(\Q)|>0$, does every elliptic curve over $K$ with an $n$-isogeny have a quadratic twist with torsion $\Z/n\Z$ as a subgroup?
-We prove that this is true only for the cases $n=2,3,4,6$ and for the pairs $(n,K)=(11, \Q(\zeta_{11})^+)$ and $(n,K)=(14, \Q(\zeta_{7})^+)$.
+We determine the finiteness of the number of elliptic curves, up to $\overline K$-isomorphism, having a prescribed property, where this property is either that the curve contains a fixed torsion group as a subgroup, or that it has a cyclic isogeny of prescribed degree.

 \textbf{Keywords} Torsion Group, Elliptic Curves, Number Fields\\ \textbf{Mathematics Subject Classification} (2010) 11G05, 11G18, 14H52